-Part of spending time with older loves ones is to create memories.
+Part of spending time with older loved ones is creating memories.
 Doing simple crafts and activities with seniors creates moments to share and objects to cherish for the future.

 One activity that brings nostalgia to our seniors is needlework.
-This may include sewing, knitting, crochet or cross-stitch.
-Many of our seniors share their stories of a time sitting with loved ones making special gifts or even clothing during their younger years.
+This may include sewing, knitting, crocheting or cross-stitching.
+Many of our seniors share their stories of a time sitting with loved ones and making special gifts or even clothing during their younger years.
 Some may still have those cherished blankets or sweaters they knitted in the past!

 Activities such as knitting and embroidery, are perfect for many seniors, as it benefits the mind, the body, and the soul.